Article first published December 2014, updated June 2019

 People put a lot of thought into the content they choose to share over their social networks.
 A New York Times study on sharing motivations found that 94% of people carefully consider how the content they share will be useful to others, while 68% of people consider what that piece of content will say about them when they share it.

-If you’re not happy to share the content on your own social networks, then chances are entrants and visitors won’t be either, and you’re missing out on a huge organic promotional channel that will drive new entrants and build your email list without costing you a cent.
+If you’re not happy to share the content on your own social networks, then chances are entrants and visitors won’t be either, and you’re missing out on a huge organic promotional channel that’ll drive new entrants and build your email list without costing you a cent.

 It’s easy to offer a simple cash prize to your contest participants and cash certainly has a widespread appeal, but there are certain advantages to offering a prize that speaks to your niche.
 Here are a few ideas for creating prizes that are remarkable and highly relevant to your audience: